codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-flow.md

 ##### How to
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select **Promotion Flows**.
 1. Click **Add Promotion Flow**.
+1. Define the Flow settings:
+    * **Name**: The name of the Flow compatible naming conventions for Kubernetes resources.
+    * **Description**: (Optional) More information about the purpose of the Promotion Flow.
+    * **Flow Timeout**: The maximum duration allowed for the Promotion Flow to complete execution after being triggered, before it is automatically terminated.
+If not specified, the default timeout is 1 day (24 hours).
+    * **Version**: (Optional) The version of the Promotion Flow.
+This is manually defined and manually updated, and is useful to indicate changes in the same flow.
 1. In **Select Trigger Environment**, click {::nomarkdown}<img src="../../../../images/icons/plus-icon.png" display=inline-block>{:/} to see the list of available environments:
     * Select an existing environment, select it and click **Add**.
     * To create a new environment, click **Add New Environment**.